hove-io/transit_model/src/documentation/kv1_read.md

 (1) The first trip of a route is the one with the smallest `trip_id` value.

 ### calendar.txt and calendar_dates.txt
 This document specifies a straightforward NTFS conversion using only `calendar_dates.txt` file.
-The resulting files may be different with the use of an optimizing processing, but the result should be functionnaly identical.
+The resulting files may be different with the use of an optimizing processing, but the result should be functionally identical.

 NTFS field | KV1 file | KV1 field | Mapping rule/Comment
 --- | --- | --- | ---